-We also do not know of any major changes in 2023 to the CDCR programs that allow some people to get considered for early parole.
-You can get information on those programs by writing to us to request our letters on non-violent offender parole, youthful offender parole, elder parole, and/or medical parole.
-Those letters are also available on the Resources page at www.prisonlaw.com.
+We also do not know of any major changes to the laws or CDCR rules that allow some people to get considered for early parole.
+You can get information on those programs by writing to us to request information on non-violent offender parole, youthful offender parole, elder parole, and/or medical parole / compassionate release.
+That information is also available on the Resources page at www.prisonlaw.com.